platform9/express/docs/SRIOV.md

 update-grub
 ```

-> Once the kernel configuration has been modified, you must reboot for the changes to take effect.
+> Once the kernel configuration has been modified, you **must** reboot for the changes to take effect.
+If these changes are implemented using Platform9 Express, the playbook will not proceed without a reboot.

 ### IOMMU Passthrough Support